diagramsascode/diagramsascode/README.md

 # Sub projects
 The diagrams as code project consists of the following sub projects:
 * **core**: defines the core modeling elements, like nodes, edges and constraints.
-Not intended to be used directly.
+It is not intended to be used directly.
 Instead, it needs to be extended for each diagram type to be generated.
 * **sequence**: builds on core to represent UML sequence diagrams with participants and messages.
 Adds sequence diagram specific constraints.
 * **activity**: builds on core to represent UML activity diagrams with initial/final nodes, actions, decision/merge nodes and control flow.
 Adds activity diagram specific constraints.
 * **image**: enables you to generate automatically layouted images for the diagrams.